 If your last name is different on any document submitted for the pre-application then please submit a scanned copy of a legal document to verify this name change.
 Examples include marriage certificate, divorce certificate, legal name change form from state, etc. Save this file as yourfirstname.legal.
-This file can be saved as jpg or pdf.
+This document can be saved as .jpg, .doc(x) or .pdf.